 In particular, overly aggressive dogs are coming under increased scrutiny across the country.
 An owner who fails to curb this aggressive behavior can be held liable for any harm caused by their dog.

-To help you avoid getting into such trouble, following is some important information you need to know about aggressive dog behavior and how to avoid a “violent animal” lawsuit.
+To help you avoid getting into such trouble, the following is some important information you need to know about aggressive dog behavior and how to avoid a “violent animal” lawsuit.

 If you notice any aggressive tendencies in your pet, take action immediately.
 Waiting can lead to problems.
 A neighbor or guest might get bitten in the interim.
 The authorities can even take your dog away pending an investigation.
 If things really go badly, you could even be wind up paying for the medical bills and lost wages of the victim.